What is mindful eating?

-You’ve probably heard of the term mindful eating, but what does it actually mean, and why bother doing it?
-Mindful eating is about checking whether you’re really hungry, and if so, eating slowly, enjoying each mouthful and watching for signs you’ve had enough so you don’t overeat.
-What it’s not?
-Gulping food quickly in front of the television or computer, or shovelling down a meal because it’s midday and you always eat then.
-Another thing mindful eating’s not is scoffing a bag of chips when you’re bored or angry, then looking at the empty bag, wondering how that ‘just happened’.
+You’ve probably heard of the term mindful eating, but what does it actually mean and why bother doing it?
+Mindful eating is about checking whether you’re really hungry, and if so, eating purposefully, enjoying each mouthful and watching for signs you’ve had enough so you don’t overeat.
+Research has shown that people who eat mindfully are more likely to stick-to and maintain their health and weight-loss goals.
+So what does mindful eating avoid?
+Gulping food quickly in front of a distraction (such as a phone, tv or computer), or eating a meal just because it’s midday or routine - rather than when your body signals that it’s genuinely hungry.

 The benefits of mindful eating

-It’s easy to eat mindlessly during a busy day, says Melbourne-based psychologist, Dr Naomi Crafti, but making an effort to eat mindfully has many weight-loss benefits, including promoting a healthier, less angst-ridden relationship with food.
-Case in point: a 2011 University of California study published in Journal of Obesity found overweight women who used simple mindful eating techniques lost abdominal fat without dieting.
+It’s easy to not think about what or how we eat during a busy day, says Melbourne-based psychologist, Dr Naomi Crafti, but making an effort to eat mindfully has many weight-loss benefits.
+Case in point: a 2011 University of California study published in Journal of Obesity, found overweight women who used simple mindful eating techniques lost abdominal fat without dieting.